 Variable 7: Great Power Flashpoint and Regional Ordering

 Today, three regional flashpoints exhibit the risk of a major war involving the great powers.
-In Europe, following Moscow’s invasion on February 24, 2022, an interstate war already rages between Russia and Ukraine and continually threatens to escalate into a direct NATO-Russia clash.
-In the Middle East, the Israel-Hamas war has become regionalized, and reciprocal strikes have escalated to the interstate level — events that are destabilizing in their own right but could also drag great powers into an even broader regional conflagration.
+In Europe, following Moscow’s invasion on Feb.
+24, 2022, an inter-state war already rages between Russia and Ukraine and continually threatens to escalate into a direct NATO–Russia clash.
+In the Middle East, the Israel–Hamas war has become regionalized, and reciprocal strikes have escalated to the inter-state level — events that are destabilizing in their own right but could also drag great powers into an even broader regional conflagration.
 Finally, tensions between the United States and China continue to rise over Taiwan, the South China Sea, and the broader shape of order in East Asia.

 A better order requires mechanisms to render regional flashpoints more predictable and less subject to the effects of rival visions of regional order.
 The following three proposals posit ways to inject a greater degree of stability and predictability into the European and Middle Eastern regional security complexes over the coming years.

-Much of the future of the international order will undoubtedly turn on the course of relations between Washington and Beijing in the coming years.
-However, due to the wide-ranging nature of this bilateral relationship, an agenda for stabilizing U.S.-China relations would require its own project.
+relationship, an agenda for stabilizing U.S.–China relations would require its own project.
 It would also exceed the parameters of this project, which focuses on a select number of key variables pertaining to the international security order.
-While some of the irritants in U.S.-China relations are related to the Western Pacific, others transcend geography and the security realm, strictly defined, such as trade, technology, climate change, and pandemics.
-This distinguishes U.S.-China relations from U.S.-Russia relations, which are more centered on hard security issues and the wider European neighborhood (e.g., Ukraine, Syria, frozen conflicts, and strategic stability).
+While some of the irritants in U.S.–China relations are related to the Western Pacific, others transcend geography and the security realm, strictly defined, such as trade, technology, climate change, and pandemics.
+This distinguishes U.S.–China relations from U.S.–Russia relations, which are more centered on hard security issues and the wider European neighborhood (e.g.,

 For this reason, our report does not propose pathways for the United States and China to avoid a clash over Taiwan or reconcile their competing visions of regional order in East Asia.1 Still, our proposals for enhancing security in Europe and the Middle East would have the added benefit of reducing the likelihood that those two regional theaters would fall victim to U.S.–China competition.
 They do so by allowing states in both regions to reach understandings that could reduce the risk of conflicts erupting that external actors could exploit or prolong.

-Our proposed measures may even help stabilize U.S.-China relations.
-If some theaters are taken off the table as areas for U.S.-China competition, outstanding disagreements between Washington and Beijing are less likely to become entangled with separate issues, allowing both capitals to address them more productively.
-Given that crucial global issues from artificial intelligence to climate change are increasingly being held hostage by mounting U.S.-China tensions, stabilizing regional orders will play an important role in building a more secure international order at the global level.
+Our proposed measures may even help stabilize U.S.–China relations.
+If some theaters are taken off the table as areas for U.S.–China competition, outstanding disagreements between Washington and Beijing are less likely to become entangled with separate issues, allowing both capitals to address them more productively.
+Given that crucial global issues from AI to climate change are increasingly being held hostage by mounting U.S.–China tensions, stabilizing regional orders will play an important role in building a more secure international order at the global level.

 Strengthening stability in Europe